Bimarsha69/PolePhysics/Readme.md

 ## License

-This project is licensed under [insert license name].
+This project is licensed under BSD 3-Clause License.
 For more details, please see the [LICENSE](LICENSE) file.

 ## Acknowledgments

-- [List any resources, assets, or libraries used in the game]
+- Nothing Till Now
 ---

 Enjoy the game and have fun balancing the stick on the cart!